ActualMandM/DivaDllMods/Source/RestoreCutSongs/README.md

 # Restore Cut Songs

-Simple code that bypasses MM+'s blacklist for Saturation.
+Code for a simple mod that bypasses Mega Mix+'s blacklist for Saturation.